We're Back! A Dinosaur's Story (film): Plot

-In 1993 New York City, a young bluebird named Buster runs away from his siblings and meets an intelligent orange Tyrannosaurus named Rex, who is playing golf.
-He explains to Buster that he was once a ravaging dinosaur, and proceeds to tell his personal story.
+In New York City, a young bluebird named Buster runs away from his siblings and meets an intelligent orange Tyrannosaurus named Rex, who is playing golf.
+He explains to Buster that he was once a ravaging dinosaur and proceeds to tell his personal story.

 In the Cretaceous Period, Rex is chasing a small Thescelosaurus, only to be taken aboard a flying time-traveling ship owned by Captain Neweyes, who wants children of the present day to see real dinosaurs from the Mesozoic era.
-He and his alien assistant Vorb have come to collect four dinosaurs – Rex, a blue Triceratops named Woog, a purple Pteranodon named Elsa, and a green Parasaurolophus named Dweeb – and give them the cereal 'Brain Grain' to bestow them sentience.
+He and his alien assistant Vorb have come to collect four dinosaurs – Rex, a blue Triceratops named Woog, a purple Pterodactyl named Elsa, and a green Parasaurolophus named Dweeb – and give them the cereal 'Brain Grain' to bestow them sentience.
 Neweyes welcomes them aboard his ship, explains his plan to take them to Dr. Julia Bleeb, who will guide them to the Museum of Natural History, and warns them to avoid Professor Screweyes, his unhinged twin brother who causes mischief after having lost his left eye to a crow in his youth.

 Neweyes drops the dinosaurs in the East River in the year 1993, but they are unable to meet up with Dr. Bleeb.
 They encounter two runaway children willing to help them find the museum – a boy named Louie, who ran away from home in order to join the circus, and a girl named Cecilia, who is neglected by her wealthy parents.
 To avoid being noticed as real dinosaurs, they pose as animatronics in the Macy's Thanksgiving Day Parade.
-Their cover is blown, however, when Rex accidentally deflates an Apatosaurus balloon after performing a musical number during the parade, despite this the children at the parade are ecstatic upon realizing that the dinosaurs are real and show no fear towards them.
+Their cover is blown, however, when Rex accidentally deflates an Apatosaurus balloon after performing a musical number during the parade.
+The children at the parade are ecstatic upon realizing that the dinosaurs are real and show no fear towards them.
 However, the adult citizens panic and run, forcing the dinosaurs to flee to Central Park while being pursued by the police and the army.